-A+B power systems utilize two Smartpack2 Basic Industrial controllers (secondary controllers), each having individual voltage control on its battery bank and individual current sharing on its rectifiers.
+A+B power systems utilize two Smartpack2 Basic Industrial controllers (secondary controllers), each having individual voltage control on its battery bank and individual current sharing on its power modules or rectifiers, which must be connected to its CAN2 bus.
+Notice that grouping of modules is not possible, if they are connected on the CAN1 bus.